ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 - **Asia:** Asia follows Europe with a relatively high infection rate of approximately 68.94%.
 This indicates substantial COVID-19 transmission within Asian countries, although the rate is slightly lower than in Europe.

 - **North America:** North America, including countries like the United States and Canada, has an infection rate of about 62.68%.
-While lower than Europe and Asia, this infection rate still reflects a substantial proportion of the population affected by COVID-19.
+While lower than in Europe and Asia, this infection rate still reflects a substantial proportion of the population affected by COVID-19.

 - **Africa and South America:** Africa and South America have similar infection rates, with approximately 50.78% and 50.59% of their populations infected, respectively.